 - a.
-A student has the right to appeal to the Dean of Student Services.
-The application for the Dean of Student Services is available in the Financial Aid Office or at https://victoriacollege.edu/Explore/WaysToPay/FinancialAid. - b.
-The student has 15 business days after receiving the Appeals Committee's decision to appeal to the Dean of Student Services. - c.
-The decision made by the Dean of Student Services is final and no other appeal exists. - d.
-The student must follow any conditions set forth by the Dean of Student Services while in PLAN status in order to continue in PLAN status for subsequent terms.
-For example, if a student is required to meet with an academic advisor during a specified semester, failure to do this would place a student back in suspension status. - e.
-Students appealing for Continuing Education (CE) non-credit classes must follow the same guidelines as for Undergraduate (UG) credit hour classes.
+A student has the right to appeal to the Vice President of Student Services.
+The application for the Vice President of Student Services is available in the Financial Aid Office or at https://victoriacollege.edu/Explore/Students/Vice-President-Of-Student-Services - b.
+The student has 15 business days after receiving the Appeals Committee's decision to appeal to the Vice President of Student Services. - c.
+The decision made by the Vice President of Student Services is final and no other appeal exists. - d.
+The student must follow any conditions set forth by the Vice President of Student Services while in PLAN status in order to continue in PLAN status for subsequent terms.
+For example, if a student is required to meet with an academic advisor during a specified semester, failure to do this would place a student back in suspension status.